 Tapasya joined Watsi on May 24th, 2020.
-One year ago, Tapasya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tapasya's most recent donation traveled 8,600 miles to support Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Two years ago, Tapasya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tapasya's most recent donation traveled 1,900 miles to support Jaebets, a future doctor from Haiti, to fund prep and travel for heart surgery.